 - Clearance for up to 700 x 45c or 27.5" x 2.1" tires

-- Offered as frame only for $2,299
+- Offered as frame only for $2,899

-- Five complete builds starting at $3,599 (tested) up to $9,899
+- Complete builds starting at $4,599 (tested) up to $8,149

 The Rival build is far from the flashiest spec out there, but it works very well on this bike and enhances its performance on the climbs.
-The 1x11-speed Rival drivetrain features a relatively wide range 11-42-tooth cassette paired with a 40-tooth front chainring that provides adequate range for most riders.
-The Easton EA90 cranks are nice and stiff with 175mm crankarms on the 58cm frame we tested.
+The 1x11-speed Rival drivetrain features a relatively wide range 11-42-tooth cassette paired with a 40-tooth front chainring that provides an adequate range for most riders.
+The Easton EA90 cranks are nice and stiff, with 175mm crankarms on the 58cm frame we tested.
 The WTB Silverado Pro saddle is agreeable and plenty comfortable, as is the Easton EA50 handlebar and cushioned Velo Bar handlebar tape.
 Testers found the Maxxis Ravager tires to provide plenty of climbing traction on dirt conditions of all kinds with minimal rolling resistance.

 Like most gravel bikes, the Stigmata is a highly versatile bike.
 Not only does it rip on gravel roads, but it can easily double as a road bike, and it performs well enough on mellow singletrack.
 You can ride it with 700c wheels and tires, and it can fit 27.5" wheels with up to 2.1" wide tires.
-We actually tested the Stigmata with a 27.5" x 2.1" setup for a ride or two and the added air volume and traction made it feel a bit like a drop bar mountain bike.
+We actually tested the Stigmata with a 27.5" x 2.1" setup for a ride or two, and the added air volume and traction made it feel a bit like a drop bar mountain bike.
 Santa Cruz currently offers it in both wheel sizes, though only one build has 27.5" wheels.

-We attribute the low weight to the high-end Carbon CC frame which is very light, as well as the thoughtful component specification that was clearly chosen to keep the overall weight of this bike down.
-This bike is light enough for racing, and it will certainly increase efficiency over long rides and make climbs easier when compared to heavier models.
+We attribute the low weight to the high-end Carbon CC frame, which is very light, and the thoughtful component specification that Santa Cruz clearly chose to keep the overall weight of this bike down.
+This bike is light enough for racing, and it will undoubtedly increase efficiency over long rides and make climbs easier compared to heavier models.

 If the name didn't already give it away, the Rival build comes with a SRAM Rival 1 x 11-speed drivetrain.
-This includes the shifters and derailleur.
+This setup includes the shifters and derailleur.
 The cranks are Easton EA90 alloy in a 175mm length (crank arm length varies by frame size).
 It comes with a 40-tooth chainring and a SRAM PG-1150 cassette with a 10-42-tooth range.
 The brakes are SRAM Rival flat-mount hydraulic disc with 160mm Centerline rotors front and rear.